 CREATE: a Works in Progress program,

 ADAPT: a Book Adaptations program and ENGAGE: an Audience Development workshop as well as Work Cafés, keynote speeches, panel discussions and social networking opportunities.
 These topics include capacity building and skills development, Virtual Reality, Festival Strategies, Curatorship, Financing, Performance, Production Design, Blockchain and Cryptocurrency and more.
-Delegate registration opens on 14 August and the complete industry program will be announced on 19 September 2018.
+Delegate registration is now open.

 The festival will culminate in a prestigious gala awards dinner on Friday 19th October, recognizing the best work across some 14 categories including Best South African Feature Film and a new Audience Award.